-In the event of a battery failure, the combine function of the battery switch allows you to mechanically link the port "cranking" battery to the starboard engine or vice versa.
+In the event of a battery failure, the combine function of the battery switch allows you to mechanically link the port cranking battery to the starboard engine or vice versa.
+It also allows linking between cranking battery and house.

 All batteries contain an electrolyte, commonly sulfuric acid, which is a caustic and volatile chemical.
 Use extreme caution when charging or servicing.